 Don’t worry if you don’t pass on the first go – you can always try again.
 Your testing officer will explain why you weren’t successful and what you should work on before you re-sit.

-You should feel great – you would have worked really hard to get your Restricted Licence!
-You will be issued with a temporary licence and your photographic licence will be posted in the mail.
+You will feel great – you would have worked really hard to get your Restricted Licence!
+You will be issued with a temporary licence and your photographic licence will be posted in the mail within 10 days.

 You are now able to drive between 5am and 10pm without passengers.
 If you wish to drive with passengers, make sure you are familiar with the Restricted Licence conditions.

-You have six to 18 months to prepare for your Full Licence test – or up to five years if you need more time.
-We encourage you to go for your Full Licence as soon as you are ready, so that you can get full freedom when driving – including driving with passengers.
+You have six to 18 months to prepare for your full licence test – or up to five years if you need more time.
+We encourage you to go for your full licence as soon as you are ready, so that you can have full freedom when driving – including driving with passengers.
 Go to Full Licence to find out more about the final stage.

 We'll have you road ready in no time.